AzamatKaibaldiyev/nano-gpt-124m-/README.md

 ## 📈 Training Results

 I trained the 124M parameter model on a 10-billion token subset of the FineWeb dataset.
 The plot below shows the training and validation loss, as well as the HellaSwag evaluation accuracy, over ~19,000 training steps.
+The training took around 10 hours on 2 A100-80GB GPUs with distributed training.

 ![Training and Evaluation Curves](training_curve.png)